 You can get in-house employees to further strengthen your internal foundation for more growth and you can get agency employees for highly specialized tasks in your business.

 Most businesses in this stage actually use both in-house and agencies as they can both produce a net positive in the business.
-This is especially true if your business is expanding worldwide and you are establishing presence in another country.
+This is especially true if your business is expanding worldwide and you are establishing a presence in another country.

 Maturity Can Change the Preference of a Specific Process

 The stage of your business’s maturity does not just dictate whether outsourcing or in-house hiring is beneficial in general.
-Sometimes, a specific process is beneficial when outsourced in the Starting and Scaling stage but will be more beneficial in-house when on the Selling stage.
+Sometimes, a specific process is beneficial when outsourced in the Starting and Scaling stage but will be more beneficial in-house when in the Selling stage.

 A great example of this is the customer service department.
 At the Starting stage, you have a few people in your team that already have a handful of things to do.
 Placing customer service on yourself or other team members can be an unfair and difficult burden to all of you.

 Outsourcing customer service is not just recommended but it’s almost always the norm in startups, even in the Scaling stage.

 In the Scaling stage, most of your focus is now on growing your business.
 And it can be impeded if you take on a time and attention-consuming task such as customer service.

 But in the Selling stage, having an experienced customer service team is a great asset to your business as they are the ones that are directly interfacing with your customers.
 And as a bonus, your business will look better to potential buyers or you can even ask for a higher price as your business has a higher value than businesses with outsourced services.